 Plot Driven Story

-A story’s plot moves the story forward, from point A to point B. It doesn’t necessarily have to be in a straight line; in fact a course that twists and turns is much better.
+A story’s plot moves the story forward from point A to point B. It doesn’t necessarily have to be in a straight line; in fact, a course that twists and turns is much better.
 This type of plot creates movement and interest.
-It’s the twists and turns that will keep the forward momentum fresh, as well as creates anticipation.
+It’s the twists and turns that will keep the forward momentum fresh, as well as build anticipation.
 Anticipation will hold a reader’s attention.

 Along with this, the plot molds the protagonist.
 It causes growth and movement in the character.
 Assume you have a timid woman who through circumstances, the plot, transforms into a brave, strong, forceful hero.
 Where would the story be without the events that lead this timid woman to move past herself and into a new existence?